cucapra/gator/README.md

-lingl
+Gator
 =====

 [![CircleCI](https://circleci.com/gh/cucapra/linguine.svg?style=svg)](https://circleci.com/gh/cucapra/linguine)

-This is a language with a type system that enforces the correctness of linear algebra operations.
+This is a flexible language built around geometric types for tracking the geometry of a run program.
 There is a compiler, pretty printer, and interpreter.

 OCaml 4.04 or higher required